UniMelbHumanRoboticsLab/CANOpenRobotController/doc/ObjectDictionary.md

 The CORC implementation of PDOs is currently quite poor - although functions exist to set up PDOs on CAN Nodes, the local object dictionary (which must also be configured to mirror these PDOs) is hard coded in.
 Thus if new devices/PDOs are added, modifications to the Object Dictionary must be made.
 These are in the files `CO_OD.c` and `CO_OD.h` in `src\core\CANopen\objDict`.

 The goal of this file is to provide some information about how to do this.
-Note that this does not present a completion picture.
+Note that this does not present a complete picture.

 There are 2 main changes that must be made:

 1. Creating an entry in the Object Dictionary (allowing it to be accessed by the CANOpenNode Stack)
 2. Configuring the RPDO or TPDO parameters

+This is done through the already-implemented example of statusword for the motor drives.

-## 1. Creating the variable to store local data
+## 1. Creating an entry in the Object Dictionary

-### 1.1 Allocation of memory
+### 1.1 Data Structures and Allocation of Memory

 The following is how we have defined the status word datatype in `CO_OD.h`:
 ```C++